eugenius1/eugenius1.github.io/_drafts/my-investing-journey-1-the-awakening.md

 **Commodity**:
 A natural/scarce resource like gold or oil, or agricultural product like wheat, or even livestock animals.

-**Inflation**:
-The decline of a currency's purchasing power over time.
-For example, $100 today can buy less things than $100 10 years ago.

 ### Mindset

 **Markets are emotional**:
 Asset prices are fundamentally driven by human emotion and the dynamics of supply and demand.
 Many people buy assets with **greed/FOMO** (Fear Of Missing Out) when prices are shooting up, and panic sell with **fear** when prices are going down.
-Places like the stock market are the only places where people run away when prices come down (a good investor sees a sale), and people want to buy more when prices go up.
+Places like the stock market are the only places where people run away when prices come down (a good investor sees a **sale**), and people want to buy more when prices go up.

 ![Current uncertain reality vs the goal that is more certain to be higher](/raw/img/blog/2021/investing/current-reality-vs-goal.jpg){:.golden-width}